sathishvj/return-policy-highlighter/README.md

 # Updates

+- 2023/07/23 Refactored code to make it work easily for multiple sites
+- 2023/07/23 Tested some of the international amazon sites minimally
 - 2023/07/22 Added support for Flipkart.com
 - 2023/07/22 Added icons
 - 2023/07/22 Added error check if content returned is empty.